Community Safety

 - Fraser Region Aboriginal Friendship Centre Association (FRAFCA)

-- Lookout Housing & Health Society
+- Lookout Housing and Health Society

 - Milieu Family Services